inoxlang/inox/docs/builtin.md

 ```
 ### none

 the none function returns true if and only if no elements of an iterable pass a condition.
-For an emptty iterable the result is always true.
+For an empty iterable the result is always true.

 **examples**